meganlavengood/instruments-class/docs/_posts/2025-11-19-final-project.md

 -   Use the worksheet you submitted and my feedback as a guide for your content.
 However, your video should go deeper than your worksheet.
 You should have specific analysis by this point.
 -   Analysis must engage with one or more methodologies discussed in class.
 This is where the majority of the points are—failure to do this will certainly result in a poor grade.
 -   You should have a clear thesis statement in your video, and all your analysis should tie into the thesis statement.
 -   Your video should be, at most, 10 minutes long.
 This correlates to about five double-spaced pages of writing.
-It’s really not much so make sure you’re tightly organized.
+It’s really not much, so make sure you’re tightly organized.
 I suggest taking on only one of your three examples/facts (referenced in the prep worksheet).
--   Please make sure I have access to all necessary material to understand your paper (files or links for relevant video/audio, transcriptions, etc.).
+-   Please make sure I have access to all necessary material to understand your paper (files or links for relevant video/audio/images, transcriptions, etc.).
 -   You should have a powerpoint presentation or some other comparable visuals.
--   **This video is too short to include historical context—get straight to your analysis!** Historical context will not help your grade and will only give you less space to present.
+-   **Do not spend time on background information—get straight to your analysis!** Extra context will not help your grade and will only give you less space to present.

 ### Style